Who Is Prince Harry?

 Mother's Tragic Death

-Prince Harry remained at Balmoral for several days after his mother's death, mourning in seclusion with his family.
+Following Princess Diana's shocking death from a car accident on August 31, 1997, Prince Harry remained at Balmoral for several days, mourning in seclusion with his family.
 He then traveled to London with his grandmother, Queen Elizabeth II, and his brother, to prepare for Princess Diana's funeral.
-On September 6, 1997, Prince Harry walked past thousands of people who had gathered to say good-bye to the woman many had dubbed "the people's princess."
+On September 6, 1997, Prince Harry walked past thousands of people who had gathered to say goodbye to the woman many had dubbed "the people's princess."
 He trailed behind his mother's coffin in the funeral procession along with his brother, father, and grandfather, Prince Phillip.

 After the service, Prince Harry and other family members traveled to Althrop, his mother's family estate in Northampton owned by his uncle Charles, the 9th Earl of Spencer.
 His mother's body was laid to rest on an island in the middle of a lake on the grounds there.

 In 2003, Prince Harry graduated from Eton.
-He spent some time traveling through Australia, Argentina, and Africa after finishing school.
+He spent some time traveling through Australia, Argentina and Africa after finishing school.
 An avid polo player, Prince Harry participated in the Young England versus Young Australia Polo Match Test in Australia.
-He became involved in charity work while visiting Lesotho in southern Africa.
-He worked at a home for orphans of AIDS victims.
+He became involved in charity work while visiting Lesotho in southern Africa, working at a home for orphans of AIDS victims.
 To promote awareness of the problems there, he created a documentary called The Forgotten Kingdom: Prince Harry in Lesotho.
 The film helped raise approximately $2 million for the British Red Cross Lesotho Fund.

 Around this time, Prince Harry became romantically linked with Chelsy Davy, according to news reports.
 The two dated on and off for years.
 Prince Harry again found himself immersed in controversy in January of 2005 after photographs of him wearing a Nazi uniform to a costume party were published in several newspapers.
-There was a public outcry about Prince Harry's costume, calling him insensitive.
 It was shocking to many that the prince could casually appear the uniform with a swastika armband — a symbol of hate and the atrocities of the Holocaust.
-In response to the criticism, Prince Harry issued a statement, saying "I am very sorry if I caused any offence or embarrassment to anyone.
+In response to the criticism, Prince Harry issued a statement, saying, "I am very sorry if I caused any offence or embarrassment to anyone.
 It was a poor choice of costume and I apologize."

 In May of 2005, Prince Harry enrolled at the Royal Military Academy Sandhurst.
-He underwent 44 weeks of training there and, in April 2006, joined the Household Cavalry as a Second Lieutenant.
-Later that year, Prince Harry and Prince William announced their plans for a special concert to be held in 2007 to mark the tenth anniversary of their mother's passing.
+After undergoing 44 weeks of training, in April of 2006 he joined the Household Cavalry as a second lieutenant.
+Later that year, Prince Harry and Prince William announced their plans for a special concert to be held in 2007 to mark the 10th anniversary of their mother's passing.

 On what would have been Princess Diana's 46th birthday, more than 60,000 people gathered at Wembley Stadium for the Concert for Diana.
-The event raised money for the Diana, Princess of Wales Memorial Fund and several other charities including Sentebale, which Prince Harry has established to help children and others affected by the AIDS crisis in Lesotho.
+The event raised money for the Diana, Princess of Wales Memorial Fund and other charities such as Sentebale, which Prince Harry established to help children and others affected by the AIDS crisis in Lesotho.

 That same year, Prince Harry began training for possible war zone deployment.
 His status as a royal posed certain security challenges to the army, and there was much debate regarding whether he should be allowed to serve in a combat situation.
 In February of 2008, Prince Harry began his tour of duty in Afghanistan.
 He served for two months.

 In early 2009, Prince Harry once again faced criticism for his insensitivity.
-Videos of him from 2006 surfaced and depicted him using a derogatory term for a fellow Pakistani soldier as well as another offensive remark.
+Videos of him from 2006 surfaced, depicting him using a derogatory term for a fellow Pakistani soldier as well as another offensive remark.
 Prince Harry apologized for his comments, and the army ordered him to undergo sensitivity training.

-Despite this latest incident, Prince Harry continued to pursue a career in the military.
-He started his training to become an Apache helicopter pilot in the Army Air Corps in 2009.
-After two and a half years, Prince Harry completed his program in February 2012.
-He then put these newfound skills to work in his second tour of duty in Afghanistan, which began that September.
-During his time there, Prince Harry participated in combat missions.
-After a decade of training and service, in 2015 he ended his official duties and currently volunteers to assist wounded servicemen.
+From 2009 into 2012, Prince Harry trained to become an Apache helicopter pilot in the Army Air Corps.
+He then put these newfound skills to work in his second tour of duty in Afghanistan, which began in September 2012.
+After participating in several combat missions, the prince in 2015 ended his official military duties, though he continued volunteering to assist wounded servicemen.

-In August 2012, Prince Harry became the subject of numerous news stories after nude photos of the royal had been leaked to the public.
-The images of the prince were taken during a private party in a hotel room in Las Vegas where the prince had been vacationing.
-He and his friends had reportedly been playing a game of strip billiards.
+In August 2012, Prince Harry was back in the tabloids after nude photos of the royal had been leaked to the public.
+The images of the prince were taken during a private party in a hotel room in Las Vegas, where he and his friends reportedly were playing a game of strip billiards.

 Opening Up About His Mother's Death